ARTbio/startbio/docs/scRNAseq_basics/import.md

     ## ENSG00000237613                .                .                .
     ## ENSG00000186092                .                .                .

+!!! question "What if I don't have a bundle format ?"
-If the format of the expression matrix is not a three-file format but a file containing a but a file containing a table (*n* genes x *n* barcodes), we can go directly to the next step.
+    If the format of the expression matrix is not a three-file format but a file containing a table (*n* genes x *n* barcodes), we can go directly to the next step.
+You just need to import it in your R global environment as a `matrix` or `data.frame` for example.
+Don't forget that the expression table must have barcodes as columns and genes as rows.

 ## biomaRt Annotation